paulhilliar/micronaut-graalnative-docker/README.md

 The first stage runs using the (very large - 1gb+) `oracle/graalvm-ce:latest` image and will build the binary for the server The second stage takes the built binary and wraps it into a much smaller Docker image

+Note: Compiling GraalVM native images takes several minutes.
+So the first stage above could be prettty lengthy.
+However because the native image build is happening within Docker then no software needs to be installed - it's all within the base image for the first docker build stage

 ## Useful commands
 To run the container normally: